 A healthy gut with the right balance of bacteria may help your body in the following ways:

-- Heart health: evidence suggests that total cholesterol in the blood can be reduced with probiotic supplements3
+- Heart health: evidence suggests that probiotic supplements can help control total cholesterol levels in the blood4

-- Digestive issues: a healthy balance of bacteria in the gut has been seen to help with bowel disorders like lactose intolerance and antibiotic-induced diarrhoea4
+- Digestive issues: a healthy balance of bacteria in the gut has been seen to help with bowel disorders like lactose intolerance and antibiotic-induced diarrhoea5

 - Sleep and fatigue: our gut microbiome may affect the quality of our sleep.
-This is because our gut is responsible for producing most of our serotonin – a hormone that affects sleep5
+This is because our gut is responsible for producing most of our serotonin – a hormone that affects sleep6

 Your gut is your ‘second brain’